MarijnKoesen/esp32_p1meter_mqtt/README.md

 ## Home Assistant Configuration

-Just enable MQTT AutoDiscovery and set the correct topic in the settings.h and all sensors will be automatically added.
+Just enable MQTT AutoDiscovery and set the correct topic in the settings.hpp and all sensors will be automatically added.

 ## Thanks to